 top of page

-Vicki has exhibited widely.
-With two solo shows and numerous group exhibitions—including Turner Contemporary Open and the Graduate Art Show—her work has also been commissioned by Light Up Ramsgate, Looping the Loop, Stretch Outsider, POW Thanet, and The Cross in London.
-She has received Bursaries and Awards from West Dean College, The Nick Jack Scholarship for Fine Art, and the UCA Business Enterprise Award for Makers.
+Vicki has exhibited widely, including in solo and group shows and received commissions from Light Up Ramsgate, Looping the Loop, POW Thanet, and The Cross in London, as well as bursaries and awards from West Dean College, The Nick Jack MA Fine Art Scholarship, and UCA’s Business Enterprise Award for Makers.
+She was a member of the UCA atelier project with Yinka Ilori.

 Vicki Salmi © All rights reserved